 Removing Sales Channels

-Adding a sales channel is easy.
-Removing one takes a few more steps, and doing it wrong can leave orphaned listings on the platform you’re trying to disconnect from.
-Before you remove a channel, pause or unpublish your listings on that channel first so Shopify can clean up the sync.
-Otherwise you can end up with stale product pages still live on Facebook or Google long after you have stopped selling there.
-Also check for pending orders on the channel you are about to disconnect, once removed, you lose access to that channel’s order data within Shopify.
-How to remove online sales channels from Shopify walks through disconnecting a channel cleanly so nothing gets left behind.
+Adding a sales channel in Shopify is easy.
+Removing one takes more steps, and doing it wrong can leave orphaned listings on the platform you are trying to disconnect from.
+Before removing a channel, pause or unpublish your listings on that channel first so Shopify can clean up the sync.
+Otherwise you can end up with stale product pages still live on Facebook or Google long after you stopped selling there.

 Store identity